StreamAMG/streamamg-sdk-android/PlayKitReadMe.md

 All notable changes to this project will be documented in this section.

-### 0.4.1
-- Update standard UI for better UI experience
-- Correct issue with PlayKit2Go that might not load local media
-- Add the ability to change Youbora Parameters
-- Update Youbora information on media load

-### 0.4
-- Minor changes for PlayKit2Go integration
+### 0.4 - Minor changes for PlayKit2Go integration
-- Added Youbora parameters

 ### 0.3
 - Added Youbora analytics and the ability to choose analytics services